-Whistler Summer Secrets: Insider Tips for Summer Vacation Planning
+Whistler Summer Secrets: Tips for Summer Vacation Planning

-We’re lucky enough to live here year-round we know exactly how awesome summer in Whistler can be, so we’ve put together some simple tips, from finding the savings to shaking up how you think about travel and planning, all so you can maximize every moment of your summer.
+As Whistler Insiders we’re lucky enough to live here year-round, and we know exactly how awesome summer in Whistler can be.
+We’ve put together some simple tips, from finding the savings to shaking up how you think about travel and vacation planning, all so you can maximize every moment of your summer.

 For the Best Deals, Book Early

-A big part of any trip is the accommodation, and the earlier you book the better the deals are.
-It’s a no-brainer, with discounts, bonus credits, the best choice of dates as well as the best choice in accommodation and activities.
+A big part of any trip is the accommodation, and the earlier you book the better the vacation deals are.
+It’s a no-brainer, with discounts, bonus credits on activities plus the best choice of dates – meaning you can maximise vacation days, long weekends and hit Whistler’s big events for less.
 Lock it in now.

 Pick Travel Time Wisely

 Sitting in traffic isn’t a great way to start or end a holiday.
 The cool thing about those summer vacation days is you can choose ANY day of the week to arrive and leave and avoid the busier Friday and Sunday travel times on Highway 99, plus get the other advantages of holidaying midweek while the world is at work.

 But you don’t have to invest all your vacation time – adding even one or two days onto your weekend is a super smart option, because that precious time off should be spend out in nature, not on the highway.

 Getting to Whistler is a breeze with plenty of options for transfers from Vancouver and Vancouver Airport.
 With neighbourhoods where you can walk everywhere, free transit on peak summer weekends and over 40 km of Valley Trail set aside for non-motorised traffic only you simply don’t need a car when you are in Whistler.
 We’ve got a few solid reasons why your vacation will actually be better without a car in tow.